 If you are experiencing issues with your sewer, you may hire a plumber to come and evaluate your plumbing system.
 Many times, the plumber will suggest using a camera to inspect the sewer pipes to get a better understanding of the problem at hand.
-This article is to inform you about this process and how much you can expect to pay.
+This article is to inform you about this process and how much the average cost of drain camera inspection is.

 What You Can Expect to Pay for a Camera Plumbing Inspection